xieyuschen/quic-example/3.packets-during-echo/README.md

 - send ack to server.
 - send handshake `finish` to server.

+In this step, **TLS connection has been established**!

 Handshake packet contains an ack and a `CRYPTO` which contains a tls handshake `finish` data.

 ### Step6:Two Protected Payload from client
+- The first one sends an ACK back.
+- The second one sends an `ENTIRE_CONNECTION_ID`.

-Two protected payload follows the handshake packet and contain an ACK and a `ENTIRE_CONNECTION_ID`.
-After it is done, all works in establishing a connection has been ended and the client is waiting to receive an ACK from the server.
+After they are done, all works in establishing a connection has been ended and the client is waiting to receive an ACK from the server.

 Note that both of those two use the **short header**.

 ### Step7:Handshake packet from server

 The server sends back an ACK with a **short header**.

-After receiving this packet, a connection has been established for both endpoints.
+Note that after receiving this packet, **a connection has been established for both endpoints**.

-### todo:

-Continue to find out how to create a stream and how connection Id, congestion flow information, etc are exchanged.